 We are a biopharmaceutical company focused on developing and commercializing novel medicines for patients affected by central nervous system, or CNS, disorders.
-Our lead product, OLINVYK® (oliceridine) injection, or OLINVYK, was approved by the United States Food and Drug Administration, or the FDA, in August 2020.
-In October 2020, we announced that OLINVYK had received scheduling from the U.S. Drug Enforcement Administration, or DEA, and was classified as a Schedule II controlled substance.
+Our lead product, OLINVYK® (oliceridine) injection, or OLINVYK, was approved by the United States Food and Drug Administration (the "FDA"), in August 2020.
+In October 2020, we announced that OLINVYK had received scheduling from the U.S. Drug Enforcement Administration (the "DEA"), and was classified as a Schedule II controlled substance.
 OLINVYK is an opioid agonist for use in adults for the management of acute pain severe enough to require an intravenous opioid analgesic and for whom alternative treatments are inadequate.

 We initiated commercial launch of OLINVYK in the first quarter of 2021.
-Our commercial launch strategy is to focus on a subset of core specialties and clinically challenging patient, such as those patients with certain co-morbidities, elderly, obese or renal impairment.
-We intend to evolve and expand this focus as customers gain experience with OLINVYK.
+Our commercial launch strategy is to focus on a subset of core specialties and clinically challenging patients, such as those patients with certain co-morbidities, obese or renal impairment.
+We intend to evolve this focus as customers gain experience with OLINVYK.
 We are also developing a pipeline of product candidates based on our proprietary product platform, including TRV045 for diabetic neuropathic pain and epilepsy; TRV250 for acute migraines; and TRV734 for opioid use disorders.

 Since our incorporation in late 2007, our operations have included organizing and staffing our company, business planning, raising capital, discovering and developing our product candidates, establishing our intellectual property portfolio, and commercializing our lead product.
 We have financed our operations primarily through private placements and public offerings of our equity securities, debt borrowings and royalty-based financing.
-As of March 31, 2023, we had an accumulated deficit of \$555.6 million.
-Our net loss was \$7.8 million and \$16.4 million for the three months ended March 31, 2023 and 2022, respectively.
+As of June 30, 2023, we had an accumulated deficit of \$563.6 million.
+Our net loss was \$15.8 million and \$31.4 million for the six months ended June 30, 2023 and 2022, respectively.
 Our ability to become and remain profitable depends on our ability to generate revenue or sales.
 We do not expect to generate significant revenue or sales unless and until we or a collaborator successfully commercialize OLINVYK or obtain marketing approval for and commercialize TRV045, TRV250, or TRV734.